DPDK/dpdk/doc/guides/linux_gsg/quick_start.rst

 Use Cases
 ---------

-The following are some example of how to use the setup.sh script.
+The following are some example of how to use the dpdk-setup.sh script.
 The script should be run using the source command.
 Some options in the script prompt the user for further data before proceeding.

 .. warning::

-    The setup.sh script should be run with root privileges.
+    The dpdk-setup.sh script should be run with root privileges.

 .. code-block:: console

-    source tools/setup.sh
+    source tools/dpdk-setup.sh

     ------------------------------------------------------------------------